mindplace/wix-js-class/_posts/2017-03-13-class-zero.md

 Just as you write regular documents in a text editor like Microsoft Word or even something super simple like Notepad, you need a program that will let you write code.
 Microsoft Word etc will not do this properly, because text editors add a lot of markup (additional characters) to the text saved in them, which would effectively corrupt the code you write.

-Download [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/download).
+Download <a href="https://atom.io/" target="blank">Atom</a> *That's the one I use* or <a href="https://www.sublimetext.com/download" target="blank">Sublime Text</a>.
 These are some of the best rated (and free!) code editors around.
 If you already have a code editor, use that.
-The important thing is to be able to create and edit files ending in `.js`, `.html`, `.css`, `.md`, etc. *My recommendation: use **Atom**.*
+The important thing is to be able to create and edit files ending in `.js`, `.html`, `.css`, `.md`, etc.

 <h3 class="header small-header">Download Chrome.</h3>

-The <a href="https://www.google.com/chrome/browser/desktop/" target="blank">Google Chrome browser</a> is the industry's standard for web development, because of its great <a href="https://developers.google.com/web/tools/chrome-devtools/" target="blank">dev tools</a< that allow us insight into what code is loaded, running, affecting, etc on a given page.
+The <a href="https://www.google.com/chrome/browser/desktop/" target="blank">Google Chrome browser</a> is the industry's standard for web development, because of its great <a href="https://developers.google.com/web/tools/chrome-devtools/" target="blank">dev tools</a> that allow us insight into what code is loaded, running, affecting, etc on a given page.

 We'll be using Chrome in this class, but other browsers have their own development tools as well.
 Check out <a href="https://developer.apple.com/library/content/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/GettingStarted/GettingStarted.html" target="blank">Safari's dev tools</a> or <a href="https://developer.mozilla.org/en-US/docs/Tools" target="blank">Mozilla Firefox's dev tools</a>.